graphql/graphiql/.changeset/strange-knives-hammer.md

 'vscode-graphql-syntax': patch
 ---

-use latest stable version of graphql 16.9.0
+use latest stable version of graphql 16.9.0 for tests